 Dancing With Eczema: More Than a Minor Irritation

 For dancers dealing with eczema and skin sensitivity, ballet poses some unique challenges.
 I have struggled with both my whole life, and sometimes my eczema is all I can see when I look in the mirror.
 The condition causes dry, irritated, rash-like patches on the skin.
-American Midwest Ballet dancer Rachel Smith, who also suffers from eczema, can relate.
+New England Ballet Theatre dancer Rachel Smith, who also suffers from eczema, can relate.
 “It’s hard to feel confident in yourself or your dancing when you have itchy red spots all over your body that you should leave uncovered so they can heal quickly.”

 Dry, sensitive skin and eczema are very common—according to the National Eczema Association, about 10.1 percent of Americans have some form of the skin condition.
 Sweating all day, tight-fitting dancewear and high levels of stress make dancers with eczema more likely to experience bad flare-ups and daily symptoms.
 While treatments vary, below are some simple steps dancers can take to ease raw, itchy skin.

 Eczema is a term that encompasses different kinds of reactionary rashes.
 Dr. Mona Shahriari, a board-certified dermatologist and an assistant clinical professor of dermatology at Yale University, breaks it down into five categories:

 - Atopic dermatitis: The classic form of eczema, rooted in genetics

 - Xerosis: Caused by dryness and inadequate moisture; anyone can get this form of eczema

 - Allergic contact dermatitis: A rash that develops when skin comes into contact with an allergen